abluescarab/MonoGameTools/README.md

 ## How to Use
 Include the MonoGameTools DLL in your project references.
 There are three namespaces:
-`MonoGame.Tools`, the base namespace, `MonoGame.Tools.Effects`, for image effects, and `MonoGame.Tools.Transitions`, for screen transitions.
+`MonoGame.Tools`, the base namespace; `MonoGame.Tools.Effects`, for image effects; and `MonoGame.Tools.Transitions`, for screen transitions.

 ## Added Classes